cmsirbu/ants/README.md

 Because it allows you to easily **create, use and destroy** the same reproducible development environment anywhere.

-### Can I just get a VM?
+### Can I just get a VM image?

-`EXPERIMENTAL` If you **just want a VM**, you can download an `ova` file from the [releases page](https://github.com/cmsirbu/ants/releases).
-Right now it's an export of the vagrant box, so you can use `vagrant/vagrant` to log in.
-You'll have to set up your own network adapters to use SSH (as the default is outbound NAT only) and there is no shared folder.
+Older releases had an export of the Vagrant VM, but it wasn't really that useful.
+With the planned migration to packer, I expect to have a properly built `ova` for each release again.

 ## Building your own ANTS VM

 The ANTS vagrant box is built from scratch using the scripts found in the [basebox](basebox) folder.
-If you clone this repository and run `vagrant up` in the `basebox` folder, a fresh Ubuntu 18.04 box will be downloaded and then the ANTS ansible playbook will be run **inside it** to install everything else (you still only need virtualbox and vagrant on your machine).
+If you clone this repository and run `vagrant up` in the `basebox` folder, a fresh Ubuntu box will be downloaded and then the ANTS ansible playbook will be run **inside it** to install everything else (you still only need virtualbox and vagrant on your machine).

 If you don't want to use `vagrant` at all, you can run the shell commands from the [basebox Vagrantfile](basebox/Vagrantfile) and the [ansible playbook](basebox/provision-ants.yml) in a VM of your choosing - just keep in mind you're on your own!